-In an attempt to counter this, in 2002 the UK government launched the Extractive Industries Transparency Initiative (EITI), a coalition of governments, companies and civil society groups that aims to strengthen governance by improving transparency and accountability in the extractives sector.
+In an attempt to counter this, in 2002 the UK government launched the Extractive Industries Transparency Initiative (EITI), a coalition of governments, companies and The Extractive Industries Transparency Initiative aims to strengthen governance by improving transparency and accountability in the oil, gas and mining sectors civil society groups that aims to strengthen governance by improving transparency and accountability in the extractives sector.
 Twenty-seven countries have signed up to the Initiative, including countries devastated by conflict such as Liberia and Nigeria.
 Global Witness has a seat on its board.